-The best social platform for you to focus your time in 2021 as an interior designer is Instagram.
+The best social media platform for you to focus your time in 2022 as an interior designer is Instagram.

-It fits perfectly within the interior designers marketing strategy with its heavy image focus.
+It fits perfectly within the interior designers digital marketing strategy with its heavy image focus.

 The platform can be an incredibly powerful tool to increase awareness of your interior design business and showcase your style to potential clients all around the world (perfect for that online interior design offering).